clarivate/wos_api_usecases/python/various_types_of_self_citation/Readme.md

 This script allows to evaluate the following types of self-citation to a given Web of Science document or a set of documents:
 1. Coauthor-level self-citation (when there are the same author records appearing in both cited and citing paper)
 2. Organization-level self-citation (when the authors in cited and citing papers might be different, but represent the same organization)
-3. Country-level self citation (when the authors and organizations in cited and citing papers might be different, but all come from the same country)
+3. Country-level self citation (when the authors and organisations in cited and citing papers might be different, but all come from the same country)
 4. Journal self-citation (when the authors and/or organization in cited and citing papers might be different, but both records were published in the same title)

 This is how it works:

 #### In the code of the program, the user needs to enter:
 1. Their Web of Science Expanded API key;
-2. In the line 22, pass the string containing the Web of Science Core Collection advanced search query for a set of records they would like to analyze, for example:
+2. In the line 22, pass the string containing the Web of Science Core Collection advanced search query for a set of records they would like to analyse, for example:

 ```
 # Enter the WoS search query to evaluate its self-citation percentage: